IEEE 754: Basic and interchange formats

 The standard defines five basic formats that are named for their numeric base and the number of bits used in their interchange encoding.
 There are three binary floating-point basic formats (encoded with 32, 64 or 128 bits) and two decimal floating-point basic formats (encoded with 64 or 128 bits).
 The binary32 and binary64 formats are the single and double formats of IEEE 754-1985 respectively.
 A conforming implementation must fully implement at least one of the basic formats.

 The standard also defines interchange formats, which generalize these basic formats.
 For the binary formats, the leading bit convention is required.
-The following table summarizes the smallest interchange formats (including the basic ones).
+The following table summarizes some of the possible interchange formats (including the basic formats).

-Note that in the table above, the minimum exponents listed are for normal numbers; the special subnormal number representation allows even smaller numbers to be represented (with some loss of precision).
-For example, the smallest positive number that can be represented in binary64 is 2−1074; contributions to the −1074 figure include the E min value −1022 and all but one of the 53 significand bits (2−1022 − (53 − 1) = 2−1074).
+In the table above, integer values are exact, whereas values in decimal notation (e.g. 1.0) are rounded values.
+The minimum exponents listed are for normal numbers; the special subnormal number representation allows even smaller (in magnitude) numbers to be represented with some loss of precision.
+For example, the smallest positive number that can be represented in binary64 is 2−1074; contributions to the −1074 figure include the emin value −1022 and all but one of the 53 significand bits (2−1022 − (53 − 1) = 2−1074).

-Decimal digits is digits × log10 base.
-This gives an approximate precision in number of decimal digits.
+Decimal digits is the precision of the format expressed in terms of an equivalent number of decimal digits.
+It is computed as digits × log10 base.
+E.g. binary128 has approximately the same precision as a 34 digit decimal number.

-Decimal E max is Emax × log10 base.
-This gives an approximate value of the maximum decimal exponent.
+log10 MAXVAL is a measure of the range of the encoding.
+Its integer part is the largest exponent shown on the output of a value in scientific notation with one leading digit in the significand before the decimal point (e.g. 1.698×10^38 is near the largest value in binary32, 9.999999×10^96 is the largest value in decimal32).

 The binary32 (single) and binary64 (double) formats are two of the most common formats used today.
 The figure below shows the absolute precision for both formats over a range of values.
 This figure can be used to select an appropriate format given the expected value of a number and the required precision.